s4nt14go/white-label/README.md

 Domain events (e.g. [UserCreatedEvent](src/modules/users/domain/events/UserCreatedEvent.ts)) are dispatched after the aggregates ([User](src/modules/users/domain/User.ts)) changes are persisted in the database.
 We can subscribe to it from the same module ([SomeWork](src/modules/users/useCases/someWork/SomeWork.ts)) or a different one ([NotifySlackChannel](src/modules/notification/useCases/notifySlackChannel/NotifySlackChannel.ts)).

+Communication in the same module is given as an example but using domain events for intra-module/app communication inside a same domain model may involve adding an indirection that doesn't add value and a direct/explicit flow is more convenient.

 The lambda entry point for `CreateUser` use case is [src/modules/users/useCases/createUser/index.ts](src/modules/users/useCases/createUser/index.ts), there we:
 * Create [CreateUserController](src/modules/users/useCases/createUser/CreateUserController.ts)
 * In `CreateUserController.constructor` we register `UserCreatedEvent` to an intermediate lambda [DistributeDomainEvents](src/shared/infra/dispatchEvents/DistributeDomainEvents.ts) that will invoke all its subscribers (`NotifySlackChannel` and `SomeWork` lambdas).